markbrennand/force-framework/source/dependency/README.md

 Delete the _Binding_.
 Then run _PropertyInjection.run_ in Anonymous Apex, you will see that the values displayed are now the default values.

-In the _Bindings_ tab, create a new record.
+In the _Dependency Bindings_ tab, create a new record.
 Assign it the following values.

 | Field | Value                              |
 | ----- |------------------------------------|